 “This program, now in its fourth year, is becoming even more critical in highlighting our offerings amongst North American incentive and corporate buyers,” says Richard Knight, VisitScotland’s business events director of marketing for the Americas.
 “The best way to display the appeal of our product is to invite them to visit the destination.”

 Guests who remain in Scotland will conduct site inspections of Fairmont St. Andrews and Gleneagles Hotel.
 Those who choose London are also in for a fun and informative time, curated by 2BUK and The Principal London.
-Two of the hotels highlighted on the itinerary are Conrad St. James and Hilton London Syon Park.

 “The Event: The UK Summit is an ideal opportunity to showcase the very best of London’s MICE offerings, as well as give guests the opportunity to sample some of the city’s best cultural attractions, hotels and restaurants,” says Chris FJ Lynn, chief representative of North America for London & Partners.
 “We look forward to welcoming buyers and planners from North America to the U.K. capital, and it’s a great chance to convene leading figures from the MICE industry to share knowledge and insights on wider trends for the business-tourism sector.”